vimode/frontend-mentor-challenges/minimalist-portfolio-website/README.md

 ### What I learned and continuous development

-*I am still working on this project, so this section currently is used to just dump all the links and data want to use towards the end of this project when I write my thoughts*
+*This is a WIP project, currently README is being used to just dump all the links and data I want to use towards the end of this project when I write my thoughts*

 https://reactrouterdotcom.fly.dev/docs/en/v6/hooks/use-params

 For SC styled(Link), import <Link> in styles and then import the styled link in component along with <Link>

 ### Useful resources